ewerk/authzed-http-client/SECURITY.md

 ## Reporting a Vulnerability

 If you think you have found a security vulnerability, please DO NOT disclose it publicly until we’ve had a chance to fix it.
-Please don’t report security vulnerabilities using GitHub issues, instead please report found vulnerabilites to [EWERK Digital GmbH](https://ewerk.com) in a secure and sensitive fashion.
+Please don’t report security vulnerabilities using GitHub issues, instead please report found vulnerabilities to [EWERK Digital GmbH](https://ewerk.com) in a secure and sensitive fashion.

 The project maintainers will be contacted and will try to take care of the issue.